xames3/xa/docs/source/miscellany/guiding-stars.rst

 -------------------------------------------------------------------------------

-`Young <https://www.linkedin.com/in/youngsong-us/>`_, our friendship began in my second quarter at DePaul, where we both took on the challenge of Discrete Structures.
+`Young <https://www.linkedin.com/in/youngsong-us/>`_, our friendship began in my second quarter at the uni, where we both took a class on Discrete Structures.
 From the outset, your curiosity and support stood out, and I'm truly grateful for the friendship we've built since then.